 Anna Lavis, Medical Anthropology, Institute of Applied Health Research, University of Birmingham.
 Public Profile: https://www.birmingham.ac.uk/staff/profiles/applied-health/lavis-anna.aspx

-Fiona Nicoll, Professor of Political Science and Alberta Gambling Research Institute Research Director, University of Alberta and editor of the international journal Critical Gambling Studies. (declined honorarium)
+Fiona Nicoll, Professor of Political Science and Alberta Gambling Research Institute Research Director, University of Alberta and editor of the international journal Critical Gambling Studies.
+(Dr. Nicoll's honorarium will be used to fund a recorded roundtable conversation on youth gambling and video gaming for a public facing micro-credential course offered by the University of Alberta).

 Jani Selin, Senior researcher, Finnish Institute for Health and Welfare.
 Public Profile: linkedin.com/in/jani-selin-11761674